Thanks for your assistance – I thought you might like to see how the funds were put to use.

 Hear from people we have reunited with their assets.

-Thank you very much I have every faith and trust in both Linda & Don, their service was 2nd to none so thanks once again and all the best in the future and stay safe.
+Thank you very much i have every faith and trust in both Linda & John their service was 2nd to none so thanks once again and all the best in the future and stay safe.

 Very helpful trustworthy company, excellent communication even being in Australia and I’m in England all actioned promptly and professionally.
 Thank you so much to all involved.
 Would definitely recommend you.